 Writing the Climate, the Climate of Writing

-Christian Guay-Poliquin will visit Wales in June and spend a week in Aberystwyth, Carmarthen and Cardiff, meeting audiences and local writers.
-In Aberystwyth he will be in conversation with the Welsh-language novelist Siân Melangell Dafydd about writing in French in North America, about how of the language movement in Quebec has shaped culture in the province and the vibrant city of Montreal and about the ‘climate’ in which minoritised literatures can thrive.
+Last year the novelist Christian Guay-Poliquin and author and scriptwriter Fflur Dafydd paid each other visits during April and June, having written commissioned texts on the subject of our relationship with nature.
+After Fflur’ visit to the Metropolis Bleu festival, Christian visited Wales in June and spend a week in Aberystwyth, Carmarthen and Cardiff, meeting audiences and local writers.
+In Aberystwyth he was in conversation with the Welsh-language novelist Siân Melangell Dafydd about writing in French in North America, about how of the language movement in Quebec has shaped culture in the province and the vibrant city of Montreal and about the ‘climate’ in which minoritised literatures can thrive.

-From Aberystwyth he will travel to Carmarthen where he will appear with his counterpart Fflur Dafydd in a double bill: a brunch event at the media and creativity hub Canolfan S4C Yr Egin where the two authors will be in conversation with Elin Haf Gruffydd Jones, and a reading in the National Botanic Garden of Wales where they will share their texts written for the project in a reading moderated by Carys Ifan.
-He will then spend a day in Cardiff concluding his short tour of Wales before travelling back to Montreal.
+From Aberystwyth he travelled to Carmarthen where he appeared with his counterpart Fflur Dafydd in a double bill: a brunch event at the media and creativity hub Canolfan S4C Yr Egin and in the National Botanic Garden of Wales, both moderated by Elin Haf Gruffydd Jones.
+He then spent a day in Cardiff concluding his short tour of Wales before travelling back to Montreal.

-Writing the Climate, the Climate of Writing is produced by Literature Across Frontiers in partnership with Metropolis Bleu Festival, Canolfan S4C Yr Egin and the National Botanic Garden of Wales, and is supported by the Welsh Government and the Government of Quebec.
+The 2022 edition of Writing the Climate, the Climate of Writing was produced by Literature Across Frontiers in partnership with Metropolis Bleu Festival, Canolfan S4C Yr Egin and the National Botanic Garden of Wales, and was supported by the Welsh Government and the Government of Quebec.